Korean Fried Chicken (Dakgangjeong)

 Resist cooking the sauce for too long.
 This may sound counter-intuitive but it’s not!
 We’ve tried simmering the sauce longer to let the flavors meld, but as it turns out, cooking the sauce just until it comes to a simmer allows the individual flavors of the ingredients to come through, making a much tastier sauce.

-While the sauce might thin, that’s the way it should be.
+While the sauce might seem thin, that’s the way it should be.
 When you toss the freshly fried chicken in the glaze, it soaks up the glaze evenly.
 A thicker sauce won’t coat the chicken as easily.

 4. Re-fry chicken and toss in sauce: